Unified non-metric (1,0) tensor-Einstein supergravity theories and (4,0) supergravity in six dimensions: Introduction

 The plan of the paper is as follows.
 In section 2 we review the $5d$ , $N=2$ Maxwell-Einstein supergravity theories and their gaugings.
 Section 3 reviews the truncations of $5d$, $N=8$ supergravity to three of the magical supergravity and the symmetries of octonionic magical supergravity which can not be obtained from maximal supergravity.
 Section 4 reviews the uplifts of magical supergravity theories to six dimensions as Poincare supergravities.
-In section 5 we review the on-shell superfield formulation of $(4,0)$ supermultiplet and the gauge potentials in the "first order formalism" following \cite{Chiodaroli:2011pp} and give the gauge potential of the graviton field strength in the "second order formalism".
-In section 6 we give the truncations of $(4,0)$ supergravity to $(3,0)$ supergravity, to non-metric $(2,0)$ supergravity coupled to $(2,0)$ tensor multiplets and to non-metric $(1,0)$ supergravity coupled to $(1,0)$ tensor multiplets.
-In section 7 we give the list of unified non-metric tensor-Einstein supergravity theories in six dimenions and discuss the corresponding unified Maxwell-Einstein and Yang-Mills Einstein supergravity theories in five dimensions in section 8.
-In section 9 we discuss possible extensions of non-metric supergravity theories to higher dimensions.
+In subsection \ref{superfield} we review the on-shell superfield formulation of $(4,0)$ supermultiplet and the gauge potentials in the "first order formalism" following \cite{Chiodaroli:2011pp} and give the gauge potential of the graviton field strength in the "second order formalism".
+In subsection \ref{ExFT_4_0 } we review the exceptional field theoretic formulation of linearized $(4,0)$ supergravity following the recent work of \cite{Bertrand:2020nob}.
+Subsection \ref{conformal} is devoted to the question whether interacting conformal supergravity theories with $SU(2,2|8)$ symmetry in $d=4$ and $OSp(8^*|8)$ symmetry in $d=6$ exist.
+In section 6 we give the truncations of $(4,0)$ supergravity to non-metric $(3,0)$ supergravity, to non-metric $(2,0)$ supergravity coupled to $(2,0)$ tensor multiplets and to non-metric $(1,0)$ supergravity coupled to $(1,0)$ tensor multiplets.
+In section 7 we discuss the metric and non-metric $(1,0)$ magical supergravity theories.
+Section 8 is devoted general unified non-metric $(1,0)$ tensor-Einstein supergravity theories in six dimensions and their exceptional field theoretic formulation.
+In section 9 we speculate about the possible extensions of non-metric supergravity theories to higher dimensions with non-standard space-time signatures.
 Appendix A reproduces the CPT-self-conjugate doubleton supermultiplet of $SU(2,2|8)$ \cite{Gunaydin:1984vz}.